xi-project/xi-fixtures/README.md

 $this->factory->persistAndFlushOnGet(false);
 ```

+### Miscellaneous ###

-Also, `FixtureFactory` and `FieldDef` are designed to be subclassable.
+- `FixtureFactory` and `FieldDef` are designed to be subclassable.
+- With bidirectional one-to-many associations, the collection on the 'one'
+  side will get updated as long as you've remembered to specify the
+  `inversedBy` attribute in your mapping.